gvsoc/gvsoc/README.md

 ## Getting Started with SoftHier Simulation

-To begin a SoftHier simulation, follow these steps:
+### Clone the Repository and Set Up the Environment

+Follow these steps to set up the SoftHier simulation environment:

-1. Clone the repository and navigate into the project directory:
+1. **Clone the repository** and navigate into the project directory:

    ```bash
    git clone https://github.com/gvsoc/gvsoc.git -b soft_hier_flex_cluster soft_hier
    cd soft_hier
    ```

-2. Export the necessary toolchain environment variables (adjust the versions as per your setup):
+2. **Set up the toolchain** by exporting the necessary environment variables (adjust the versions as needed):

    ```bash
    export CXX=g++-11.2.0